 Below you'll see Indiana's highest quality schools for Radio, Television & Digital Communication degree programs for the tuition.
 In 2018 341 Radio, Television & Digital Communication undergraduate students graduated with bachelor degrees from universities and colleges in Indiana.
 These graduates will make an average income of $33,333, starting out.
 Typically, the mid-career salary would increase to $56,093.

 The methodology pertaining to these rankings takes both caliber and cost of the education into consideration.

-Valparaiso University is a good decision for students pursuing a Radio, Television & Digital Communication degree.
-Digital communication graduates from Valparaiso University receive an earnings boost of approximately 5.1% over the typical income of digital communication majors.
+Valparaiso University is the ideal choice for students thinking about a Radio, Television & Digital Communication degree.
+After graduation, digital communication students generally make about $33,869 in their early careers.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

 Any student who is interested in Radio, Television & Digital Communication needs to look into Ball State University.
 Situated in Muncie, Indiana, this university is ideal for learners who flourish in a city atmosphere.

 This school is thought to be a great option for veterans and military members.
 First-year students are not required to live on-campus at Ball State University.
 Want to know a little more about Ball State University's campus?
 Have a virtual tour.

 University of Southern Indiana is a wonderful option for students pursuing a Radio, Television & Digital Communication degree.
 This school is located in the suburban region of Evansville, Indiana, near to shops and other entertainment.

 Around 56.1% of the educators at this school are full-time and have regular office hours, so they are more available to help.
 Don't worry about affording University of Southern Indiana; 70.0% of their students get some form of financial aid.
 For more information, check out the college scorecard.